 Is 30 Minutes of Cycling a Day Enough to Lose Weight?

-Quick Answer: Yes, 30 minutes can be enough to lose weight—if you pair those rides with a calorie deficit and consistency.
-The bike burns energy; your food log makes the math work.
+Quick Answer: Yes, 30 minutes can absolutely be enough to lose weight—if you maintain a calorie deficit and stay consistent.
+The bike burns calories.
+Your food log makes the numbers honest.

 Is 30 Minutes of Cycling a Day Enough to Lose Weight?
-(My Honest Results at 69)
+(Honest Results From a 70-Year-Old Cyclist)

 How Weight Loss Really Works